Jerrysuper123/javaIntroduction/README.md

 ## Java variables types
 There are a lot more, below is just the basics
+Float, long, double must be ended with f, l, and d
 ```
         String text = "store text, and usually surround by double qoutes";
         //      store integer without decimal